 - Planting of shrub layer inc black currant, jostaberry, gooseberry, goji, blue honeysuckle /honeyberry, buffalo currant and japanese wine berry.

-- Addition of a thick sheet / lasagne mulch to manage existing weeds and create new soil for further planting.
+- Additions of a thick sheet / lasagne mulch to manage existing weeds and create new soil for further planting.

 Robert Hart, an early innovator of forest gardening in the UK incorporated the following layers into his garden in Shropshire;

 - ‘Canopy layer’ consisting of the original mature fruit trees.